 In Memory of our Fallen Warriors

 This page is reserved for the fallen warriors of our art.
-If you have submissions for this page please forward to Blue Cottage Taekwon-Do along with a picture and short passage.
+If you have submissions for this page please forward to Blue Cottage

-Special Thanks to all who have donated their time, recommendations and material to help make this site the best website source on the Chang Huhn Patterns.
+Special Thanks to all who have donated their time, recommendations and material to help

-In Loving Memory of my Mom and Dad
+In Loving Memory of my Parents

-In Memory Of Grand Master Park Jung Tae 9th Degree Founder of Global Taekwon-Do Federation
+Grand Master Park Jung Tae

 Grand Master Park dedicated his life to the promotion and development of Taekwon-Do